Email Forwarding

 CUIT allows you to forward your Columbia email to another address, with some limitations for security and reliability.
 Remember: Your email alias delivers mail to the same place as [email protected].
 You should never forward your email to your email alias!

 Forwarding from [email protected] is permitted for email addresses in the following domains.
-However, CUIT recommends that you have emails sent directly to these email addresses rather than forwarding to maximize the reliability of email delivery.
-For example, have your emails sent directly to [email protected] rather forwarding from [email protected].
+However, CUIT recommends that you have emails sent directly to these email addresses rather than forwarding them to maximize the reliability of email delivery.
+For example, have your emails sent directly to [email protected] rather than forwarding from [email protected].

 • adcu.columbia.edu